Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Q

-Create Min Date and Max Date fields on Account and Opportunity.
+Create Min Date and Max Date fields on Account.
 When Opportunities are inserted, updated, deleted, or undeleted — update the Account's Min and Max CloseDate.

 trigger OpportunityMinMaxDateTrigger on Opportunity